 Our unity is grounded in our understanding of the Kingdom of God.
 N.T.
 Wright links a believer’s understanding of the Kingdom to their revelation of the nature of Christ and his triumphant victory over every power and principality, both on the earth and under the earth:

 [The Gospel writers] themselves, in telling the story of how God became king in and through Jesus, invite their readers to the imaginative leap of saying, ‘Suppose this is how God has done it?
 Suppose the world’s way of empire is all wrong?
 Suppose there’s a different way, and suppose that Jesus, in his life, death and resurrection, has brought it about?’

-We call that way and that reign of Christ in the life of the believer the Kingdom of God.
-More traditionally this is known as sanctification in the life of the Christian.
-Sanctification is where we grow into ever deeper understanding of the Kingdom of God, where Christ alone reigns and rules in the life and affections of those who call upon his name
+The Kingdom of God is what we call God’s reign in the world and in the lives of believers through the redeeming work of Jesus Christ and by the sanctifying power of the Holy Spirit.
+Sanctification is where we grow into ever deeper understanding of the Kingdom of God, where Christ alone reigns and rules in the life and affections of those who call upon his name.